sebsikora/cpp_logic_simulation/README.md

 	//
 	sim.Connect("true", "nand_1", "input_0");
 	sim.Connect("true", "nand_2", "input_0");

-	// If we want to probe any Components, we need to add them to the Simulation's probable Devices list.
-	// We refer to them via their unique identifier string. sim.ChildMakeProbable("nand_7");
-	sim.ChildMakeProbable("nand_8");

 	// Once we have added all our devices, call the simulation's Stabilise()
 	// method to finish setup.